RustyKnight/BlurPane/README.md

 prevented anyone from downloading them

-I could have just dumped all the source code needed into a single project, but that would have dumped a whole of code which simply wasn't needed to demonstrate the concept
+I could have just dumped all the source code needed into a single project, but that would have dumped a whole lot of code into the project which simply wasn't needed to demonstrate the concept